p-ssanders/thin-events-rich-apis/README.md

 #   Thin Events / Rich APIs Reference Implementation

-Reference implementation that demonstrates the "thin events / rich apis" integration pattern using Spring AMQP and RabbitMQ.
+This repository contains a reference implementation that demonstrates the "thin events / rich apis" integration pattern using Spring Boot and RabbitMQ.

 There are two applications:
 *   `publisher`
 *   `consumer`

 The `publisher` publishes events when its state changes (e.g.: the collection of entities it manages changes), and the `consumer` consumes those events.
-We assume that the consumer's bounded context has some mapping to the publisher's bounded context, and the events are how the publisher notifies the consumer of changes in state so that the consumer can update itself accordingly.
-For simplicity there is no actual business logic implemented to demonstrate the assumed context mapping.
+Assume that the consumer's bounded context has some mapping to the publisher's bounded context, and the events are how the publisher notifies the consumer of changes in state so that the consumer can update itself accordingly.
+For simplicity there is no actual domain implemented to demonstrate the assumed context mapping.

-The events are "thin" meaning they don't contain enough information for a consumer to update its own state accordingly.
-Instead, the events contain just enough information to inform a consumer of how to get the information it needs to update its own state.
-In this example, the event payload contains the URL of the entity that changed.
-The consumer can use that URL to make a request to the publisher's API to get the information necessary to update itself.
+The published events are "thin" meaning they don't contain enough information for a consumer to update its own state accordingly.
+Instead, the events contain just enough information to inform a consumer of how to get the information it might need to update its own state.
+In this example, the event payload contains the URL of the entity that changed, and a timestamp of when the event occurred.
+The consumer can make a request to the URL to get the information it needs to update itself.

-The RabbitMQ [Fanout Exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchange-fanout) is used so that the publisher can be certain events will be published to whoever is listening at the moment, even if it's no one.
-The publisher doesn't care if anyone is listening because its own internal state is consistent; it's only publishing events to be a good participant in a system, allowing other applications to react to change in its state, extremely similar to how an aggregate root publishes domain events.
+The RabbitMQ [Fanout Exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchange-fanout) is used so that the publisher can be certain events will be published to whomever is listening at the moment, even if it's no one.
+The publisher doesn't care if anyone is listening because its own internal state is consistent; it's publishing events to be a good participant in a system, allowing other applications to react to change in its state, very similar to how an aggregate root publishes domain events.

 This implementation also includes patterns to guarantee eventual event publication such as the persistence of events themselves with publication metadata, the delegation of responsibility of event publication to a background thread, and RabbitMQ publisher confirms.
-The consumer's implementation guarantees eventual reaction to events in a similar way such as the persistence of received events, the delegation of responsibility of reaction to received events to a background thread, and RabbitMQ ACKs and NACKs.
+The consumer's implementation guarantees eventual reaction to events in a similar way such as the persistence of received events, the delegation of responsibility of reaction to received events to a background thread, and consumer acknowledgments.

 ![system-visualization](system-visualization.jpg)